-"Are swollen lymph nodes in one's groin normal?
+"Are swollen lymph nodes in one's groin normal?"

 How unusual or serious is it to get swollen lymph nodes in your groin?
 I am a male, aged 34, and I first noticed these nodes about a month ago.
 Sometmes they're more prominent and sometimes less, but they're always noticeable - is this a sign of disease?

 If you are always noticing that the swollen lymph nodes are only located around your groin, one may be concerned that you are suffering from certain sexually transmitted diseases that can manifest by swollen lymph nodes in the groin.
 Signs of various STDs can be seen by lesions located around your groin.
 These may be painful or painless.
 They may also be associated with discharge that may or may not be foul smelling.
 It is important to be evaluated by your primary care doctor who can evaluate your medical history and presenting symptoms and decide what the appropriate follow up and potential treatment options are available.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.